Allan-Ofula/Sentiment-Analysis-using-nlp-ml-Project/README.md

   <img src="https://img.shields.io/badge/Data-1.6M%20Tweets-orange?style=flat-square"/>
 </p>

-> **TweetSentimentPro** is a scalable, end-to-end NLP pipeline that classifies tweets as **positive** or **negative** using traditional machine learning techniques.
+> **Tweet Sentiment Analysis Project** is a scalable, end-to-end NLP pipeline that classifies tweets as **positive** or **negative** using traditional machine learning techniques.
 Built on the large-scale **Sentiment140** dataset, this project empowers real-time monitoring of customer feedback, social mood, and brand reputation.

 ---